☕ Elevate your mornings with pro-level espresso — because your coffee deserves a standing ovation!

 Outstanding and consistent shots!

-The media could not be loaded.
 This Gaggia Evo Pro replaced my Gaggia Classic of 15 years.
 The machine shows a Made in Italy production date of June 2024.
 This machine has 9 bars of pressure and a larger boiler than my older machine, among a large number of improvements.
 My grinder makes quite fine grounds which are perfect for extracting espresso on the Gaggia.
 Two upgrades I recommend are: changing the portafilter to a bottomless one and the steam spout to a single hole.
 I believe this is the best espresso machine at the price point, with the ability to add on mods to your heart’s content.
 Highly recommended.

 W**M